-For more information on the National Churchill Library and Center, click here.
+Find our more information about the National Churchill Library and Center.

-Winston Churchill’s daughter The Lady Soames LG DBE served as the Society’s International Patron from 1984 until her death in 2014 and was a regular and enthusiastic participant in its activities.
-The Churchill family remains actively involved in all aspect of the Centre’s work including serving on our Board of Trustees and attending Conferences and other events.
+Winston Churchill’s daughter The Lady Soames LG DBE served as the Society’s International Patron from 1984 until her death in 2014 at the age of 90.
+Lady Soames was a regular and enthusiastic participant in Society activities.
+The Churchill family remains actively involved in all aspect of the Society’s work including serving on our Board of Trustees and attending Conferences and other events.

 ‘The International Churchill Society and its members around the world play an extraordinarily important role in preserving the historic legacy of my great-grandfather, Sir Winston.
 My family and I sincerely urge Churchillians everywhere to join us in supporting the Society and participating in its many interesting activities.’